vatlab/vat-docs/content/Documentation/vtools Commands/update.md

 Option `--set` evaluates expressions from existing variant info fields and assign results to a new or existing variant info field.
 For example, once you have calculated allele count, you could calculate allele frequency based on sample size using expression `--set 'maf=m/(n*2.0)'` where *m* is field name calculated as "m=#(alt)" and *n* is sample size, which might not be `"n=#(GT)"` if there are missing data.
 Note that the denominator should be `n*2.0`, not `n*2`, because SQL requires the denominator be a FLOAT type, not INTEGER.

-(:toggleexample Examples: set fields from variant info fields:) We can try to calculate the allele frequency using number of aleternative alleles and number of genotypes as follows:
+<details><summary> Examples: set fields from variant info fields</summary> We can try to calculate the allele frequency using number of aleternative alleles and number of genotypes as follows: